BruceEckel/functional_error_handling/Slides.md

 - Helping Bill Frasure & James Ward on
 > Effect-Oriented Programming
-- Interviews that James and I have done for the [Happy Path Programming podcast](https://happypathprogramming.com/).
+- People James and I have interviewed for the [Happy Path Programming podcast](https://happypathprogramming.com/).
 - ChatGPT: Unreliable but still very useful

 ---